 The treatment for GERD itself is the same as if one did not have asthma.

-- Medications: In many cases a simple trial of an acid reducer such as ranitidine, which is available over the counter, might control the symptoms.
-Stronger medications called proton pump inhibitors also can reduce acid secretion.
+- Medications: In many cases an acid reducer such as ranitidine, which is available over the counter, might control symptoms.
+Stronger medications called proton pump inhibitors also can reduce acid reflux.

-- Diet: From a dietary standpoint, it helps to avoid eating meals for several hours before bedtime (avoiding large evening meals) and to reduce fat intake.
+- Diet: Avoid eating meals for several hours before bedtime (avoiding large evening meals) and to reduce fat intake.